-In Canada, December 6 commemorates the deaths of 14 female engineering students who, in 1989, were targeted and killed at Montreal’s Ecole Polytechnique simply because they were women.
-This year marks the 28th anniversary of that tragic event.
+Today, December 6, is the National Day of Remembrance and Action on Violence Against Women in Canada.
+The day commemorates the deaths of 14 female engineering students who were targeted and killed at Montreal’s Ecolé Polytechnique in 1989, because they were women.

 For more information, contact: